-The best of both worlds with this red and green, two-tone enchilada recipe!
+The best of both worlds with this red and green, two-tone enchiladas!
 Filled with shredded cheese, chicken and salsa, these will become your newest family favorite Mexican dinner.

 Don’t forget the butter knife or rubber scraper trick in the recipe directions below!
 Makes a world of difference when it comes to serving.
-Other then that, happy feasting 🙂
+Other than that, happy feasting 🙂

 Red and Green Enchiladas